mrhrifat/nextjs-interview-questions/README.md

 9. ### What is the useRouter hook in Next.js?

    A hook that allows access to the router object and perform navigation.
-The `useRouter` hook allows you to programmatically change routes inside Client Components.
+The `useRouter` hook allows you to programmatically change routes inside **client** components.

    [:arrow_up: Back to Top](#table-of-contents)